perfana/perfana-docs/docs/analysing/analysing.md

 ## Tracing

 Perfana can be [integrated with Jaeger](https://docs.perfana.io/docs/integrations/integrations.html#jaeger) to include tracing information in your test run results.
-If tracing has been setup the `Traces` tab will be visible.
+If tracing has been set up the `Traces` tab will be visible.
 From this tab you will be able to deeplink into the Jaeger UI based on a number of filters:

-* **Only show traces that fail to meet Service Level Objective**: If a Service Level Objective has been specified for response times metrics, the reqirement values can be used to filter traces.
+* **Only show traces that fail to meet Service Level Objective**: If a Service Level Objective has been specified for response times metrics, the requirement values can be used to filter traces.
 * **Only show traces with duration longer than**: Can be used to filter on minimum duration of the traces
-* **Only show traces with duration shorte than**: Can be used to filter on maximum duration of the traces
+* **Only show traces with duration shorter than**: Can be used to filter on maximum duration of the traces
 * **Request name**: Filter on request name

 To deeplink into the Jager UI based on the filters, click on the request names.